 You’ll need a microfibre cloth, a mild cleaning solution, and a soft-bristled brush.

 Make sure the cleaning solution is safe for the materials on your dashboard.
-Avoid solutions with harsh chemicals as they could damage the dashboard.
+Avoid solutions with harsh chemicals as they could damage the car dashboard.

 Also Read: Car Care on a Budget: Our Top Tips